verdantlearn/gis-beginner-oe4bw/modules/Introduction/_posts/2000-01-01-module1-intro.md

 title: Introduction
 ---

-> **Have you completed the pre-course survey and joined our discussion forum?**  If not, please return to the `'Preparation'` module above :point_up:
+> **Have you completed the pre-course survey and joined our community forum?**  If not, please return to the `'Preparation'` module above :point_up:

 ## Introduction
 Welcome to Module 1 of 'Introducing GIS for conservation'.
-We're so pleased to have you here!  :star:
+We're so pleased to have you here!  :green_heart:

 In this module, you'll take your first steps in using QGIS, including adding data to a new project and managing how layers are displayed.
 You will also decide a specific learning goal that you want to achieve by the end of the course